 At birth, a baby's brain is not fully developed.
 It is growing, changing and making new connections.
 It is possible that new brain cells learn to take on the functions of damaged cells - to some extent the brain may learn to compensate for its damaged areas.
-Therapists refer to the ability of the brain to change as "neural plasticity"2.
-However, this capacity to change slows down as brain arowth slows down.
+Therapists refer to the ability of the brain to change as "neural plasticity".
+However, this capacity to change slows down as brain growth slows down.
 This helps us to understand why the early years are so important for children.

-Early intervention benefits to children and families
+Early intervention - benefits to children and families

 We now appreciate why the first years of a child's life are crucial to their overall development.
 However the brain does not develop these new connections entirely on its own.
 Training and practice are also needed.
-When children need extra help to achieve developmental goals during their first three years, this help usually occupational therapy and/or physiotherapy and/or speech therapy is referred to as "early intervention".
+When children need extra help to achieve developmental goals during their first three years, this help - usually occupational therapy and/or physiotherapy and/or speech therapy - is referred to as "early intervention".

 Early intervention is supported by many research studies which identify its benefits.
-For some children these can include less irritability3-5, and improved physical, sensory and independence skills^{5,6} For some families these can include improved bonding and interaction with their child3,5,7 decreased anxiety3,5 and better information, resources and support4,8,9,10
+For some children these can include less irritabilitya,5, and improved physical, sensory and independence skills.
+For some families these can include improved bonding and interaction with their child, decreased anxiety, and better information, resources and support.